Characterizations of graph classes via convex geometries: a survey: An overview of graph classes and convex geometries

-We now analyze convex geometries in the $l^3$-convexity.
-A vertex $u$ is a {\em universal vertex} in a graph $G$ if $u$ is adjacent to every other vertex $G$.
+We now analyze graphs with $l^3$-convexities that are convex geometries.
+A vertex $u$ is a {\em universal vertex} in a graph $G$ if $u$ is adjacent to every other vertex of $G$.
 An \textit{$n$-gem} is a graph $G_n$ such that: (i) $V(G_n)=\{x_0,\ldots,x_n,u_n\}$ ($n\geq 4$); (ii) $x_0,\ldots,x_n$ is an induced path; (iii) $u_n$ is a universal vertex.
+See Figure~\ref{fig:n-gem}.

+Suppose that $G$ contains an $n$-gem $G_n$ as an induced subgraph.
 We say that $G_n$ is {\em solved} if there exists in $G$ a $P_4$ connecting $x_0$ and $x_n$ that avoids $u_n$.
-In~\cite{gpt}, convex geometries in the $l^3$-convexity are characterized as follows:
+In~\cite{gpt}, graphs with $l^3$-convexities that are convex geometries are characterized as follows: